Grachev-Alexey/322/replit.md

 - **2024-12-23**: Fixed missing borders on all UI blocks in both calculator and promo-calculator pages
 - **2024-12-23**: Removed gray background from package comparison table header for consistent white design
 - **2024-12-23**: Application running successfully on port 5000 - migration and styling complete
+- **2024-12-23**: Fixed gift services cost calculation to use original cost per procedure instead of discounted cost

 ## Project Architecture
 - **Frontend**: React with Vite, TailwindCSS, Radix UI components